Clinical-Genomics/chanjo/README.md

 | Test report export | Simple output that can be parsed to generate a genetic test report. |

 ### Contribute
-If you feel like learning more about the project and contributing you should check out the extended documentation.
-Coming soon.
+If you feel like learning more about the project and contributing you should check out the [extended documentation](https://chanjo.readthedocs.org/en/latest/).

 ### Contributor list
 Robin Andeer